Slvr-one/bookmaker/README.md

 # bookmaker_app:

+This is a custom app I build from scratch in golang, while self learning the inner working of this amaizing coding experience of a language.

 This app was designed as a simple web server for some minimal bookmaking, aka gambling.
 It allows investors to participate in various events.
 The app is connected to a MongoDB database for persistancy between events.